 When a negligent motorist hits an innocent pedestrian, the results are almost always catastrophic.
 Pedestrians have basically no protection in a collision with a vehicle that weighs thousands of pounds.
 They are likely to suffer severe if not fatal injuries.

 Everyone has a duty to share the road responsibly regardless of whether you are a driver, cyclist or pedestrian.
 People driving larger, heavier vehicles have a particular obligation to think of others and act responsibly behind the wheel.
 Unfortunately, drivers too often fail to live up to their duty.

 The Douglasville injury lawyers of Sherrod & Bernard, P.C., have protected the rights of pedestrians in our community for decades.
 If you were legally walking along the road, down the sidewalk or through a parking lot, and you were hurt due to a negligent motorist, call or reach us online to take advantage of a free consultation.
 We can discuss your rights and help you to explore your options.

-- 1 What You Should Do If You Are Injured in a Pedestrian-Car Collision
+- 1 What Should You Do If You Are Injured in a Pedestrian-Car Collision?

-- 2 Common Injuries in Pedestrian Accidents
+- 2 What are Common Injuries in Pedestrian Accidents?

-- 4 Compensation Available in Injury Claims
+- 4 What Compensation is Available in Pedestrian Injury Claims?

 - 5 What If You Were Partially at Fault for Your Accident?